OpenTrading/OTMql4AMQP/README.md

 Depending on how you push things onto the queue, you may want to take the result of `zOTLibProcessCmd` and distribute it via RabbitMQ.

+### Test Expert

+There is a test expert advisor in `Experts/OTMql4/OTPyTestPikaEA.mq4`

+Then you open a command window and go to your `MQL4\Python` directory run the following command to see the messages the expert is broadcasting:
+`
+python OTMql427/PikaListener.py "#"
+`
+You can select which RabbitMQ messages you want to subscribe to from one or more of `ticks` `bars` timer` `retval` to see just ticks, do
+`
+python OTMql427/PikaListener.py "tick.#"
+`
+To see timer events and ticks, do
+`
+python OTMql427/PikaListener.py "tick.#" "timer.#"
+`
+Read the RabbitMQ document for further details of using `#` and `*` to select the messages you are interested in; you can select by type of message, the currency pair, period, the hex value of the `ChartID`.

+The interval for timer events can be set when you attach the expert:
+`
+extern int iTIMER_INTERVAL_SEC = 10;
+`

+The information that is put on a tick is supplied by the function `sBarInfo` which puts together the information you want send to a remote client on every bar.
+Change it to suit your own needs:
+`
+#include <OTMql4/OTBarInfo.mqh>
+`

+You can have many experts running on many charts.
+There is only one `Pika.connection.Connection` object, and it is shared by all charts.
+The total number of charts using the connection is kept in the global variable `fPY_PIKA_CONNECTION_USERS`.
+When the last expert is removed, this number drops to 0, and the Connection is shut down.

+You should always remove any `OTMql4Py` experts before you shut down Mt4.
+It may not initialize properly if you start Mt4 with an `OTMql4Py` expert already attached.
+You may have to remove the expert and restart Mt4 if it does not initialize properly.

+Specifically, if you load an `OTMql4Py` expert and the Mt4 log shows a message about `exceptions.SystemError`, it means that the Python DLL did not load properly, and you *must* restart if you want to use an `OTMql4Py` expert.
+You should get a pop-up Alert from Mt4 to alert you of this.